Azure-Samples/realtime-call-center-accelerator/README.md

 At the moment, the configuration of Azure Communication Services phone number is not automated.
 So you will need to follow the following steps manually.

-1. Add a Phone Number to the Azure Communication Services resource
+1. Go to the [Azure Portal](https://portal.azure.com) and navigate to the Azure Communication Services resource that has been created
+1. In the left menu, select **Phone numbers** and then click the **Get** button
+1. Select a Country or region and choose **Toll free** as your number type
+1. Follow the instructions to purchase a phone number
 1. Add an `ACS_SOURCE_NUMBER=xxx` environment variable to the `.azure/xxx/.env` file with the phone number

 ### Deploy the application